SDM-TIB/falcon2.0/README.md

 We chose OpenTapioca as our baseline for entity and relation linking.
 OpenTapioca is available as web API and can provide Wikidata URIs for relations and entities.
 We are not aware of any other tool/approach that provides Wikidata entity linking.

 ### Results on SimpleQuestions dataset
 SimpleQuestion dataset contains 6505 test questions which are answerable using Wikidata as underlying Knowledge Graph.
-We observe that for baseline, the values surprisingly areapproximately zero for precision,recall, and F-score.
-We analysed the source oferrors,  and  found  that  out  of  6505  questions,  only  246  have  entity  labels  inuppercase  letters.
-Opentapioca  can  not  recognise  entities  and  link  any  entitywritten in lowercase letters.
+We observe that for baseline, the values surprisingly are approximately zero for precision, recall, and F-score.
+We analysed the source of errors,  and  found  that  out  of  6505  questions,  only  246  have  entity  labels  in uppercase  letters.
+Opentapioca  can  not  recognise  entities  and  link  any  entity written in lowercase letters.
 For remaining 246 questions, only 70 gives the correct answer for OpenTapioca.
 On the other hand, Falcon 2.0 reports F-score 0.63 on the same dataset.

 ### Results on LC-Quad 2.0
 Given the limitations of OpenTapioca on Simplequestions dataset, we randomly selected 1000 questions from LC-QuAD 2.0 to test the robustness of our tool on complex questions.
 OpenTapioca reports F-score 0.25 against Falcon 2.0 with F-score 0.68.